-- 46. Behind the Altar a reredos is suggested by exposed brick full height with vertical texture given by projecting alternate brick fins half a brick wide. - 47.
-The Altar is a robust thick sandstone slab with painted sides on a single battered brick pier.
+- 50. Behind the Altar a reredos is suggested by exposed brick full height with vertical texture given by projecting alternate half brick fins. - 51.
+The Altar is a robust thick artstone slab with painted sides on a single battered brick pier.
+Two assorted chairs and prayer desks in the Chancel.

-Two assorted chairs and prayer desks in the Chancel. - 48.
-Matching plain oak Pulpit and Lectern each side of the Chancel step.
+- 52. Matching plain oak Pulpit and Lectern each side of the Chancel step. - 53.
+Well made American oak pews and matching Choir benches which are raised on oak platforms at the back of the Nave. - 54.
+The font between Nave and Transept is a deep lead bowl in an inverted brick cone with plain oak lid.
+In the Transept an oak table Chapel Altar with carved front tracery and Laudian frontal, an oak eagle lectern and upholstered chairs.

-- 49. Well made American oak pews and matching Choir benches which are raised on oak platforms at the back of the Nave.
-Some may find the pews uncomfortable because the framing of the backs projects slightly forward of the plain ply panels.
-This could be altered simply. - 50.
-The font between Nave and Chapel is a deep lead bowl in an inverted brick cone with plain oak lid.
-In the Chapel an oak table Altar with carved front tracery and Laudian frontal, an oak eagle lectern and upholstered chairs. - 51.
-The pipe Organ on the Gallery adapted from a Harrison & Harrison with side frames and case of 1896, installed in 1965 with new pipes and a light oak case.
-Protected from drying out too much by water in a bucket in the case.
+55. The pipe Organ on the Gallery adapted from a Harrison & Harrison with side frames and case of 1896, moved and installed in 1965 with new pipes and a light oak case.
 It fits the Gallery well but hides the round W window.
-Used occasionally.
+Excess drying out prevented by bucket of water in the case.
+Used weekly.